manaty226/keycloak-mail-otp-spi/README.md

 # keycloak-mail-otp-spi
-This is a service provider interface (SPI) of keycloak which can add one time pad (OTP) based two-factor authentication sending by email.
+This is a service provider interface (SPI) of keycloak which can add a one time pad (OTP) based two-factor authentication sending by email.
 ```mermaid
 sequenceDiagram
   keycloak ->> user: show login page